ictvoip/ictvoip-docs/docs/source/modules/fusionpbx/installation.rst

      - All current features, including enhanced security and monitoring.
    * - 5.5.x
-     - Expected Compatible
+     - Fully Compatible
-     - Designed to be forward-compatible with 5.5.x; verify in staging before production use.
+     - Tested with v5.5.6.
+Recommended for new installations.

 Installation Methods
 --------------------